-The regressions in the previous section compare early exercises to late exercises, as has commonly been done in past studies.
+in past studies.
 Again, our concern is that several of the variables exhibit temporal trends.
-Most obviously, stock prices, and, therefore, moneyness, exhibit a positive drift over time.
+Most obviously, stock prices, and therefore moneyness, exhibit a positive drift over time.
 Further, we showed earlier that total and idiosyncratic volatility decline over the life of the options.

 In our next set of regressions, we compare decisions to exercise in each of the years between the grant and the maturity to decisions not to exercise in the same years.
 In particular, for each of these years, we first identify all vested and outstanding options at the beginning of the year.
-Then we assign random dates from the same years, and define these to be dates on which the options were not exercised.
-If the options were out-of-the-money on the random dates, we exclude the observations.12 Finally, we run multivariate regressions where we compare option exercises to our random control sample of non-exercises.
-For this analysis, we exclude exercises in the last year, because the uptick of exercises in that year is obviously driven by the impending expiration of the options.
+Then we assign random dates from the same years and define these to be dates on which the options were not exercised.
+If the options were out-of-the-money on the random dates, we exclude the observations.12 Finally, we run multivariate regressions where we compare option exercises to our random control sample of nonexercises.
+For this analysis, we exclude exercises in the last year because the uptick of exercises in that year is obviously driven by the impending expiration of the options.